CarlosDevelops4/Weather-App-With-React-JS/README.md

 # Weather App Using React JS

-- Stateless functional components in React js
+- Stateless functional components in React
 - Openweathermap api to render the conditions of supplied countries/cities.
 - Will need your own Openweathermap API for it to work